-PC gaming is one of those things that you can buy into cheap, but don’t really reap the benefits fully until you step up your rig.
-Our build of the best gaming PC build under $800 strikes the “sweet spot” between price and performance, coming in well above a console killer in performance, while still being sub-$1000, which is starting to get into premium builds.
+PC gaming is one of those things that you can buy into cheap, but which you can’t reap the benefits for fully until you get a better rig.
+Our best $800 gaming PC build strikes the higher end of the “sweet spot” between price and performance.
+This build is way past being a console killer, while still being sub-$1000, which is starting to get into premium builds.

-So, what exactly should be looked for in a build around $800?
-The goal here is to give a full PC gaming experience with room to spare, all while keeping the budget fairly low.
+So, what exactly should you expect from a $800 build?
+Well, our goal is to give you a complete PC gaming experience with room to grow down the line.
+Specifically, you should expect:

-Top Notch Performance.
-This machine must perform well above current consoles, even on the level of the PS4 Pro and Xbox Scorpio.
-It must have support for 4K and VR, and be able to run modern games at high settings with a stellar frame rate.
+Top-notch Performance.
+This machine performs well above current consoles, even on the level of the PS4 Pro and Xbox One X. VR and 1440p should both be achievable with this PC build.

 How We Choose the Parts and Components